 How to apply

-Applicants must hold a successful offer of study from UWE Bristol for MSc Cyber Security
+Applicants must hold a successful offer of study from UWE Bristol for the applicable courses above.

 You must submit an application on the Commonwealth Scholarship Commission online application system.
 This submission must be completed by Friday 9 April 2021 at 16:00 UK time.
 Applications submitted after this date will not be considered.

 To access the Commonwealth Scholarship Commission's Complaints Procedure and Safeguarding Policy, please visit the UK Government website.

 The CSC is committed to administering and managing its scholarships and fellowships in a fair and transparent manner.
 For further information, see the CSC anti-fraud policy and the DFID guidance on reporting fraud.

 For more information, please visit the Commonwealth Scholarships website.